 Topic sentence: Attended social events.

-Detail: Made my time in school more exciting.
+Detail: It made my time in school more exciting.

 Detail 2: Excelled in academics as school felt worth being there.